 - Discounts – Ask for information on discounted rates for equipment, installation, and system maintenance.
 Discounts may be available for veterans, multiple users in the home, and members of specific organizations.

 - Insurance – Private insurance and Medicare benefits will not cover the costs associated with a medical alert system.
 Medicaid may cover at least part of the cost.
 Contact your insurance company to see if there are discounts or referrals available.
+Similarly, burial life insurance is something you must buy.
+Medicare and Medicaid do not cover burial expenses.

 - Tax-deductible – Ask your tax professional about any tax deductions on expenses deemed medically necessary.